yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/alerts-monitoring/performance-advisor.md

 ### Hot shard

-Advisor monitors per-table read or write statistics on each node.
-Advisor flags nodes, which processed 8x more reads or writes for a particular table in the last 10 minutes.
-Hot shard recommendation is not raised until a node processes at least 600 reads or writes during the last 10 minutes.
+Advisor monitors per-table read and write statistics on each node.
+Advisor flags nodes that processed 8x more reads or writes for a particular table in the last 10 minutes.
+Hot shard recommendations are not raised until a node processes at least 600 reads or writes during the last 10 minutes.

 Hot shard can be caused by: